 Domestic Violence Restraining Orders in Massachusetts

 A domestic violence restraining order is put in place in response to an action of domestic violence.
 In Massachusetts, this is any form of physical violence perpetrated by a family member or intimate partner.
 The violent act may involve punching, kicking, throwing items at the victim, threatening further violence, or forcing sexual contact.
-Verbal and/or emotional abuse frequently go along with physical abuse, but these alone do not warrant a domestic violence restraining order.
+One question that comes up is whether or victims can get a restraining order for emotional abuse.
+While verbal and/or emotional abuse frequently go along with physical abuse, these alone do not warrant a domestic violence restraining order.

 An order can be obtained at any family, probate, district, or superior court.
 If it is after court hours, a victim can request an emergency order through a local police department.